gkorpal/gkorpal.github.io/_drafts/computations-in-arithmetic-geometry.md

 | (<kbd>Ctrl</kbd>+<kbd>w</kbd>) + <kbd>z</kbd> | :pclose | Close the code preview window ([not in doc](https://stackoverflow.com/a/52464433/))|
 | <kbd>Shift</kbd> + <kbd>k</kbd> | :PymodeDoc | Sow documentation for current word|

+Note that the text-wrap is disabled by default, with the maximum line length of 79 characters.

 ### SymPy